NVIDIA/NVFlare/examples/advanced/finance-end-to-end/README.md

 ```
 Here we define a ETLController for server, and ScriptExecutor for client side ETL script.

-Similarly, we can write the normalization job code [pre_process_job.py](pre_process_job.py) for the server-side.
+Similarly, we can write the normalization job code [pre_process_job.py](./nvflare/pre_process_job.py) for the server-side.

 ### Step 2, Option 2: Feature Encoding
-Rather than hand-carfting the features, we can use machine learning models to encode the features.
+Rather than hand-crafting the derived features as Option 1, we can use machine learning models to encode the features.
 In this example, we use federated graph neural network (GNN) to learn and generate the feature embeddings.
+We construct a graph based on the transaction data.
+Each node represents a transaction, and the edges represent the relationships between transactions.
+We then use the GNN to learn the embeddings of the nodes, which represent the transaction features.

+#### Single-site operation example: graph construction
+Since each site consists of the same Sender_BIC, to define the graph edge, we use the following rules:
+1. The two transactions are with the same Receiver_BIC.
+2. The two transactions are with the same Currency.
+3. The two transactions time difference are smaller than 6000.

 ## Step 3: Federated Training of XGBoost
 Now we have enriched / encoded features, the last step is to run federated XGBoost over them.